satyajit5988/BritAPIAutomate/Readme.md

 8) Finally push your code using below command -
    __git push -u origin main__

-# Setting Up CI Pipeline Using Github Actions -
+# Setting Up CI Pipeline Using GitHub Actions -

-__Github Actions__ can be used for pushing or pulling your code.
-Steps to setup remote GIT repository is as follows:
+__GitHub Actions__ can be used for pushing or pulling your code.
+Steps to set up remote GIT repository is as follows:

-1) In our project repositiory, create the folders:
+1) In our project repository, create the folders:

    Open GitBash and run the below commands: